 Screen readers do not convey visual attributes

-Similar to the reading of a traditional book, screen readers only announce plain content, enriched with semantical info.
+Similar to the reading of a traditional book, screen readers only announce plain content, enriched with semantical information.
 Visual attributes are totally ignored.
-Interestingly, this still does not mean that CSS does not have any influence on screen readers.
+Interestingly, some CSS still does have influence on screen readers.

 So if you haven't done this yet, go back and read Semantics and their importance for accessibility.

 Disabled CSS == screen reader?
 Wrong.